RongchangLi/DEN/README.md

 ## Data preparation

 We  recommend to [TSM](https://github.com/mit-han-lab/temporal-shift-module) for dataset preparation.
+Noting that the data and file list paths in ***dataset_config.py*** should be correctly modified.